howdoicomputer/tf-polarstomps-gcp-environment/README.md

 ## About

 This Terraform module is used to provision an opinionated GCP environment for the Polarstomps web application.
-It deploys all resources in **us-west1**.
+It deploys all resources in **us-west1** by default.

 It will deploy: